-As your children are home for the summer, it would be great for them to have many opportunities to read and write and carry on the school work we've done this year.
+It would be beneficial for them to have many opportunities to read and write and carry on the school work we've done this year.
 Below are just a few ideas for summer learning.

 Please encourage your child to read and write in authentic situations at home to support the work we have done in the classroom.

-*create a video tape or audio tape of your child reading to send to family members
+*Create a video of your child reading to send to family members

 We have worked hard to become independent problem solvers.
 Below are a few strategies that you can use to help your child when he comes to a problem when reading.